Browse articles

-We'll price the Concept Design stage of Riverside Apartments as ten percent of construction cost.
+We'll price the Concept Design stage of Riverside Apartments as ten percent of construction cost, the same arrangement you'd set up for a real commission priced this way.

-2. A formula item — your fee — written as an expression that references the driver: {revenue.construction_cost} * 0.1.
+2. A formula item: the actual fee, written as an expression that reads the driver, {revenue.construction_cost} * 0.1.

 Build it